datastax/pulsar-jms/README.md

        mvn clean install -Prun-tck -pl tck-executor

+This library, when you run it using Apache Pulsar 2.7.x passes most of the TCK, except from the few tests around the need of supporting globally unique subscription names, those tests are skipped by the configuration applied to the TCK runner.

-## Mapping Apache Pulsar Concept to JMS Specification
+## Mapping Apache Pulsar Concepts to JMS Specifications

 JMS Specifications are built over the concepts of **Topics** and **Queues**, but in Pulsar we only have a general concept of **Topic** that can model both of the two domains.

-In Pulsar there is no concept of Queue: this JMS client will treat as Queue your Pulsar topic when you use the Queue related JMS API.
+In Pulsar there is no concept of Queue: this JMS **client will treat as Queue your Pulsar topic when you use the Queue related JMS API**.
 There is no strict, cluster wide, verification that you are accessing a JMS Queue using the Topic API and vice versa.

 In JMS a **Topic** is written by many **Producers** and read by many **Consumers**, that share one or many **Subscriptions**.